 - 203(k) – combines the cost of rehabilitation with the purchase price of the house.

-- 203(h) – a rehab loans for disaster victims available to those affected by a calamity or natural disaster where the property is located in a federally declared major disaster federally declared major disaster areas
+- 203(h) – a rehab loan for disaster victims available to those affected by a calamity or natural disaster where the property is located in a federally declared major disaster federally declared major disaster areas

-- Construction Loan – a construction-to-permanent loan program that converts the interim financing to a permanent long-term fixed rate loan.
+- Construction Loan – a construction-to-permanent loan program that converts the interim financing to a permanent long-term fixed-rate loan.

 - HECM – commonly known as Reverse Mortgage, exclusive to homeowners 62-years and older.